Random self-similar trees and a hierarchical branching process: Hierarchical branching process

 The order assignment among the remaining side branches of orders $i=1,\dots,K-1$ is done according to multinomial distribution with probabilities proportional to $T_{K-i}$.
 This coincides with the side branch structure in the original tree, hence completing the proof of (2).

 (3) Having proven (2), it remains to prove the statement for the length structure of the tree.
-Assume that $T$ is distributionally self-similar with length self-similarity constant $\zeta$.
+Assume that $T$ is self-similar with scaling exponent $\zeta$.
 The branches of order $j\ge 2$ become branches of order $j-1$ after pruning, which necessitates $\lambda_{j} = \zeta\,\lambda_{j-1}$.
 Inversely, pruning acts as a thinning on the side branches within a branch of order $K+1$, eliminating the side branches of order ${\sf k}=1$.
 Accordingly, the spacings between the remaining side branches are exponentially distributed with a decreased rate